OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Native Libraries

-Native Libraries are known as Frameworks on iOS.
+iOS native libraries are known as Frameworks.
 You can inspect them by listing the `Frameworks` folder in the IPA:

 ```shell
 $ ls -1 Frameworks/